 Utilized In Lithium-Ion Cells And Battery Packs To Identify Failure Modes And Safety Issues

-KULR has exclusively licensed the VEGA’s internal short circuit (ISC) technology, which was co-developed between the National Renewable Energy Laboratory (NREL) and NASA.
-The VEGA ISC device was developed to replace current archaic testing methods such as the nail penetration test.
-The VEGA is placed in a Lithium-ion cell (18650, 21700, and pouch cells) to intentionally short circuit the cell on demand.
+KULR has exclusively licensed the internal short circuit (ISC) technology, which was co-developed between the National Renewable Energy Laboratory (NREL) and NASA.
+The ISC device was developed to replace current archaic testing methods such as the nail penetration test.
+The device is placed in a Lithium-ion cell (18650, 21700, and pouch cells) to intentionally short circuit the cell on demand.
 Triggering occurs when the cell is heated to between 40 and 60°C, which causes the cell to short circuit in a controlled environment.
 The cell’s structure is preserved prior to triggering and overall cell performance is not impacted by the ISC pad implementation.

-The VEGA allows the user to identify and study any safety issues with a cell or battery pack design.
+The device allows the user to identify and study any safety issues with a cell or battery pack design.
 It can be used as a valuable research tool for research institutes, battery manufacturers, or OEMs who wish to improve both the performance and safety of their Li-ion battery cells.